ingesolvoll/bloggen/resources/templates/md/pages/about.md

 with Clojure.
 Since then I've mostly worked with Clojure web servers and Single Page Applications written in Clojurescript.

 ## Clojure
-I've been in love with many different technologies during my carreer.
+I've been in love with many different technologies during my career.
 Struts, Tapestry, Groovy, Coffeescript, AngularJS.
 They were all great for a year or two, and then I got bored.
 I was expecting the same to happen with Clojure, but it's been quite a few years now and the love is still strong.